suryavengadesan/lc/lc.md

 ## Dynamic Programming

+Keep track of the maxmimum product and minimum product so far.

 Base Case: Set all negative and positive max arrays to -inf Recursive step: new max = previous max's (both positive and negative) * new element if any previous value is -inf or 0, then set new value to the current value